mattparker/lamplighthelp/v0/18-4-0_Custom_work_and_other_record_tabs_and_fields.markdown

 __Adding fields to a system standard tab__

-All records have the tabs 'Where and Where', 'Attendance', 'respondent' or 'Involved', and Details.
-You can add additional fields to these tabs, but creating them in they system.
+All records have the tabs 'Where and Where', 'Attendance', ( this may be called 'respondent' or 'Involved' in some cases), and Details.
+You can add additional fields to these tabs, by 'creating' them in System Admin.
 Create a field with the correct name as below, (Capitalisation is esssential), and add fields to it.
-You will be able to come back and see these fields, but will not see any of the standard fields.
+You will be able to come back and edit/remove these fields, but will not see any of the standard fields.
 These can only be changed by Lamplight.
-Use the correct, correctly capitalised name as below.
+Use the appropriate, correctly capitalised name as below.

-{{Work}} records
+_{Work}} records_
 When and where
 Attendance
 Details

-{{Outcome}} records

-{{Referral}} records
+_{Outcome}} records_
+When and where
+Respondent (If you have this tab)

+_{Referral}} records_
+When and where
+Attendance (If you have this tab)
+Involving (If you have this tab) details

+_{{Grant}} records_
+When and where
+Attendance
 details

 __Adding custom columns to the 'Attendance' table__